 How to learn the skill of working with Excel pivot tables

 This is still a scarcely populated frontier.
 And while there are many You Tube videos, a few books, and Microsoft tutorials, the material deals with simple topics, and leaves much to be desired.
-Having said that, I would suggest going to the following tutorials:

-Next, I would visit websites like www.mrexcel.com where there are podcasts, videos, You Tube snippets, and all sorts of training materials.
+I would visit websites like www.mrexcel.com where there are podcasts, videos, You Tube snippets, and all sorts of training materials.

 This summer, Michelle Long and myself will also provide Pivot Table training for dealing with QuickBooks data.